-I'm a statistical programmer and data analyst at the University of Missouri Center for Eldercare and Rehabilitation Technology and a PhD student at the MU Institute for Data Science and Informatics.
+I'm a data analyst at the University of Missouri School of Medicine and a PhD candidate at the MU Institute for Data Science and Informatics.

-I have long-term research interest in methods for what could be considered as responsive or natural computation: processes which incorporate real-world event phenomena with program logic structures for ambient intelligence.
+My long-term research interests are in responsive or natural computation for ambient intelligence: processes which incorporate real-world event phenomena with program logic structures.

-My PhD dissertation research area is in the use pervasive computing and AI for the healthcare domain, with particular focus on novel ad-hoc machine learning models of multi-modal sensor and electronic medical records as components for augmented decision support interfaces.
-The primary application of my research is for adaptive model building using continual machine learning and meta-modelling techniques to generate precision health analytics.
-I have additional interest in the computational mediation of human motor functioning and rehabilitation through remote analysis and verification for clinical therapy and impact of biotelemetry monitoring on quality of life for aging populations.
+My PhD dissertation research topic is on the use of pervasive computing and AI in the healthcare domain, focusing on novel machine learning models of multi-modal biophysical sensor and electronic medical records for addressing progressive functional decline in aging and chronic disease patients.
+The primary application is for adaptive modeling to support clinicial decision making through the use of continual, incremental learning and decision ensembling techniques to generate precision health analytics targeting clinical functional instruments with remote sensor data.
+I have additional interest in computational methods for the analysis of human motor function and impact of biotelemetry monitoring on quality of life.

 Adaptive model building with meta-information for generating precision analytics.